X4TH3N4/profile/README.md

 ##    Glad to see you here!

 <div style="color: darkgray">
-####   I am a web developer who lives in Istanbul, who believes the power of software combined with creativity
+<p>  I am a web developer who lives in Istanbul, who believes the power of software combined with creativity
 ####             and innovation thanks to my passion for the software world.
 I have approximately 5 years of experience
 ####             with Node.js and JavaScript and have gained 2 years of experience in Web Development, with a continued
 ####             desire to acquire more experience.
 During this time, I have developed myself and progressed in my career